a4das/Oven-Temp-Station/README.md

 # Oven-Temp-Station
-Codes related to data acquisition system for the baking oven of a vacuum chamber.
+Codes related to the temperature data acquisition system for the baking oven of a vacuum chamber.